 Assurance over the systems operated by the Fund's investment managers and custodian is secured by obtaining relevant documentation, including reports about their internal control environment.
-A formal review of the robustness of the Pension Fund's accounting systems is undertaken by its external auditors, KPMG, as part of the annual audit.

 8. ACTUARIAL REPORT

 The Pension Fund is required by regulations to have an assessment every 3 years of its pension liabilities and the assets available to pay for them.
 The last triennial valuation took place in 2022 and the results are summarised in the table below.
 This shows the Fund had a surplus of £6m, which represents a funding level of 101%.
 This compares with a funding level of 90% at the previous valuation in 2019.
 The full valuation report can be found here: LBS AV 2022 The next valuation will be carried out during 2025.